 Recent research in giraffe ecology and nutrition continues to support their herbivorous classification.
 Studies focusing on their feeding behavior have utilized GPS tracking and camera monitoring to observe their diets in detail.
 These studies confirm that leaves, particularly those of acacia trees, make up the vast majority of their diet.

-Furthermore, advancements in isotopic analysis allow scientists to analyze the chemical composition of giraffe tissues to determine their diet.
+Beyond that, advancements in isotopic analysis allow scientists to analyze the chemical composition of giraffe tissues to determine their diet.
 This method involves measuring the ratios of different isotopes of carbon and nitrogen in their hair, bones, and other tissues.
 The results consistently show that giraffes primarily consume plants, with little to no evidence of animal matter in their diet.

 Interestingly, there's growing interest in the specific nutritional content of different plant species consumed by giraffes.
-Researchers are analyzing the protein, fiber, and mineral content of acacia leaves and other forage to understand how giraffes meet their nutritional needs in different environments.
+But researchers are analyzing the protein, fiber, and mineral content of acacia leaves and other forage to understand how giraffes meet their nutritional needs in different environments.
 This research has implications for conservation efforts, as it can inform habitat management strategies to ensure giraffes have access to high-quality food sources.

 Tips and Expert Advice